11+ regional · Lincolnshire

 The Lincolnshire 11+ in plain English

-Lincolnshire's grammar admissions run on a consortium model — one shared test, one shared score, used across all 14 of the county's state grammars.
+Lincolnshire's grammar admissions run on a consortium model: one shared test, one shared score, used across all 14 of the county's state grammars.
 The test is supplied by GL Assessment, sat in mid-September of Year 6, and covers English, Maths, Verbal Reasoning, and Non-Verbal Reasoning in standard GL format.
+Application logistics run through Lincolnshire County Council's admissions service.

 Compared to southern grammar regions like Kent or Bucks, Lincolnshire is less coaching-saturated.
 The county's lower population density means tutoring isn't ubiquitous, qualifying-score thresholds are lower, and most candidates who pass do receive a grammar-school place.
 That said, the most over-subscribed grammars do have local catchment thresholds that effectively exclude out-of-area applicants.